 The Commonwealth's retirement programs are funded by contributions from both the employer and employee.
-The contribution rate for new PSERS members who enroll in the pension plan on or after January 1, 2002 is 7.5 percent of compensation.
-The contribution rates for PSERS members who enrolled prior to such date range from 5 percent to 7.5 percent of compensation, depending upon the date of commencement of employment and elections made by each employee member.
+The contribution rate for new PSERS members who enrolled in the pension plan on or after January 1, 2002 and before July 1, 2011 is 7.5 percent of compensation.
+The contribution rate for new PSERS members who enroll on or after July 1, 2011 is 7.5% or 10.3% depending upon elections made by each employee member.
+The contribution rates for PSERS members who enrolled prior to January 1, 2002 range from 5 percent to 7.5 percent of compensation, depending upon the date of commencement of employment and elections made by each employee member.
 The SERS' employee contribution rate is 6.25 percent for a majority of member employees.
 Interest on each employee's accumulated contributions is credited annually at a 4 percent rate mandated by state statute.
 Accumulated contributions plus interest credited are refundable to covered employees upon termination of their employment for most members hired before December 31, 2010, for SERS and before June 30, 2011, for PSERS.